 - (G) Notices may be served on the client at the client's last known address; - (H) If the client is a corporation or organization, it may only be represented by an attorney, who must sign all pleadings and papers submitted to the Court; a corporate officer may not represent the client unless that officer is admitted to the bar of this Court as a regular member or has been admitted pro hac vice in the case; and failure to comply with this rule could result in a default judgment against the client; and - (I) The client's right to object within 14 days of the date when notice of the attorney's intention to request permission to withdraw was served. - (c) A copy of the notice required by LR 83.1(E)(2)(b) must be filed with the motion. - (d) The attorney must serve a copy of the motion on opposing counsel and the client. - (e) The clerk must submit the motion to the Court within 14 days after its filing. - (3) Withdrawal by Consent.
-With the client's consent, counsel may withdraw from any civil action (except a class action) by filing a Certificate of Consent with the Court that has been signed by the client, the withdrawing attorney.
+With the client's consent, counsel may withdraw from any civil action (except a class action) by filing a Certificate of Consent with the Court that has been signed by the client and the withdrawing attorney.
 The Certificate of Consent must demonstrate that the client has been advised of the items set forth in LR 83.1(E)(2)(b)(B) through (H).
 The Court may reject the withdrawal by consent after submission of the pretrial order, when withdrawal would delay trial of the case, or for other good cause. - (4) Withdrawal by Notice.
 If withdrawal of a party's attorney would not leave the party unrepresented (such as when co-counsel remains in the case or substitute counsel enters an appearance prior to or contemporaneous with the withdrawal), then the attorney may withdraw by filing a notice of withdrawal that identifies the attorney(s) who will represent the party after the withdrawal.
-The Court may reject the withdrawal by notice after submission of the pretrial order, when withdrawal would delay trial of the case, or for other good cause.
+To withdraw by notice, local counsel for an attorney admitted pro hac vice may not identify the pro hac vice attorney but must identify another attorney who will serve as local counsel and meets the requirements of LR 83.1(B)(4).
+The Court may reject any withdrawal by notice after submission of the pretrial order, when withdrawal would delay trial of the case, or for other good cause.